How to Apply for a Credit Card

 1. Check Your Credit Score

-You can get a free credit report from each of the three major credit reporting agencies—TransUnion®, Experian® and Equifax®—every 12 months.
+You can get free credit reports from each of the three major credit reporting agencies—TransUnion®, Experian® and Equifax®.
+Visit AnnualCreditReport.com to learn how.

-You can also monitor your credit with tools like CreditWise® from Capital One®.
-With CreditWise, you can discover key factors that impact your VantageScore® 3.0 credit score, provided by TransUnion.*
+You can also monitor your credit with tools like CreditWise from Capital One.
+With CreditWise, you can discover key factors that may impact your VantageScore® 3.0 credit score, provided by TransUnion.*